FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_firewallSettings/r_st_firewallRules/r_st_protocol_rules.md

 For internal users to upload or download files to {{< SecureTransport/componentshortname  >}}, they must log into the {{< SecureTransport/componentshortname  >}} Server directly using HTTP(S) or FTP(S).
 So those ports from the secure network to the {{< SecureTransport/componentshortname  >}} Server must be open.
 In some installations, access is only through a proxy.
 In this case secure network requires access to the Proxy server.

 Both FTP and FTPS use port 20 for the data channel in active mode.
 If preferred, you can define a passive-port range instead, and set up a similar rule for that range of ports.
 Both FTP and FTPS use port 21 for the control channel.
-For more details, see <a href="../../../c_st_troubleshootcommonproblems/t_st_ftpdoesnotworkthroughfirewall/c_st_passive_port_range_is_not_defined_in_firewall#Appendix_Troubleshooting_4259246568_1028083" class="MCXref xref">Passive port range is not defined in the firewall</a>.
+For more details, see [Passive port range is not defined in the firewall](../../../c_st_troubleshootcommonproblems/t_st_ftpdoesnotworkthroughfirewall/c_st_passive_port_range_is_not_defined_in_firewall#Appendix_Troubleshooting_4259246568_1028083).

 HTTP access is optional.
 To disable HTTP, do not define rule 4.